edgexfoundry/edgex-go/snap/README.md

 **Note** - the process-control interface will be dropped after all of the services are supported as proper daemons in the snap.

 ## Using the EdgeX snap
-To start all the EdgeX microservices, run the following command as root:
+To start all the EdgeX microservices, run the following command using sudo:

 `$ edgexfoundry.start-edgex`

-To stop all the EdgeX microservices, run the following command as root:
+To stop all the EdgeX microservices, run the following command using sudo:

 `$ edgexfoundry.stop-edgex`